 Open to view video.

-Open to view video.
-Chronic wounds, depending on etiology, should heal 40-50% in the first 4 weeks of treatment as this is a positive predictor for healing after 12 weeks of treatment.
-When these benchmarks are not achieved, in-depth investigation is warranted.
-Since 20% of all chronic wounds may be from an atypical causative factor, wound care providers also need to be investigators and advanced diagnosticians for a plethora of atypical causative factors.
 This presentation will review categories of atypical wounds and detail a few atypical wounds, diagnostics, medications, and treatments in general for the category of atypical wounds.
 This is by no means a complete list of atypical wounds, yet it is a good overview of differential diagnosis and uncommon findings in non-healing wounds.

 Bibliography: Atypical Wounds